Muyang-Jiang/Amap-Building-Data-Acquisition/README.md

 #### Using 3D boxes to estimate the height of buildings
 In JS API version 1.4 with 3D mode turned on, users are allowed to create transparent 3D boxes with specified heights.
 By overlaying multiple boxes, buildings with different heights would appear to have different colors.
 For example, in the picture shown below, I add a transparent red box every 10 meters, from 0 to 100 m.
 Buildings higher than 100 m are never covered by any boxes so they remain total black, while lower buildings have been overlaid by several boxes and the roof color appears to be more light.

+However, you may have noticed that the orthogonal 3D view is still different from the 2D view.
+There exists a certain deviation for high buildings at the edge of the screen.
+How to solve this problem remains to be discussed.
 ![alt text](https://github.com/Muyang-Jiang/Amap-Building-Data-Acquisition/blob/main/pics/3Dbox_overlay.png)